ChangeWindows/Viii/readme.md

 Alpha 2 should establish most of the system we have right now:

-- Expand index with rings overview and filters
 - Version share
 - Year in review
 - Basic blog

-Alpha 3 on the other hand will focus on the customization options we provide right now:
+Alpha 3 on the other hand will focus on the customization options we provide right now and the once we want to build specifically for this new version of our website:

+- Profiles
 - Personal filter defaults
 - Dark/light theme
 - Accent color
 - Platform control
+- Sign up to try out the ChangeWindows Preview Universal Windows Platform App once available

 ### Beta stage

-As soon as all that is done, we will inter beta-stage, at which point we consider the initial release of ChangeWindows 5 feature complete.
+As soon as all that is done, we will enter the beta-stage, at which point we consider the initial release of ChangeWindows 5 feature complete.
 From here on, it is bug fixing and probably some repository cleanup to prepare for the full launch.

 ## Contributing